 Bowen will serve out his term which ends in June 2013.
-He has been police chief for 19 years and first took office on May 18, 1993.
+He has been police chief for 19 years and was first elected on May 18, 1993.

 The city of Aberdeen is also currently moving to change their chief of police to an appointed position.
 However, Aberdeen operates under a special charter common to other pre-civil war towns which dictates that the Governor must approve the amendment.